Frequently Asked Questions

 What’s the difference between a Relationship MOT and Couples Counselling?

-Couples Counselling or Couples Therapy (a term used inter-changeably), is more useful for couples who are experiencing difficulties in the marriage or relationship.
-Typically, but not always; couples who seek counselling are working through, or recovering from, a crisis.
+Couples Counselling or Couples Therapy is more useful for couples who are experiencing difficulties in the marriage or relationship.
+Typically, but not always; couples who seek counselling are working through a crisis or are recovering from one.

-A Relationship MOT is aimed at strong couples who are looking to understand and learn more about each other and are looking for a process to help them do it.
+A Relationship MOT is aimed at strong couples who are looking for ways to help them understand and learn more about each other.

 What areas do I work in?